Adding hand-drawn font for Chinese, Japanese and Korean

 New text wrapping algorithm for CJK and multi-codepoint emojis

-Our text editing mode (WYSIWYG) relies on the regular <textarea> element with the following CSS properties:
+Our text editor (WYSIWYG) is a regular <textarea> element with the following CSS properties:

 1. Break "words" based on the language-specific rules word-break: normal;